Public Reserved Lands

 Ecological Reserves

-On August 11, 2000, a Maine state statue took effect creating the Ecological Reserve System, managed by the Maine Natural Areas Program within the Bureau of Parks and Lands (BPL).
-Ecological reserves were established for three primary purposes:
+On August 11, 2000, a Maine state statue took effect creating the Ecological Reserve System, managed by BPL.
+Ecological reserves are an important part of Maine's conserved lands and are valuable lands for outdoor recreation.
+They were established for three primary purposes:

-- To serve as a benchmark for environmental and biological change over time.
+- To serve as a benchmark for environmental and biological change over time and function as sites for research and education.

-- To protect habitat for wildlife.
+- To protect habitat for wildlife that may not be protected on other lands.

-The State, by establishing the Ecological Reserve System, intended to acquire land representative of the 115 different ecotypes in each of the different biophysical regions that are found throughout the state.
-As of 2020, 17 sites – each of which are segments of Public Reserved Land – covering more than 90,000 acres comprise the Ecological Reserve System.
-Many protect or are on the same tract of land as signature features of Maine’s landscape, like Bigelow Preserve and the Mahoosucs Unit.
+The State, by establishing the Ecological Reserve System, intended to acquire land representative of the different habitat types in each of the different biophysical regions that are found throughout the state.
+As of 2020, 19 sites – each of which are segments of Public Reserved Land – covering more than 90,000 acres comprise the Bureau of Parks and Lands' Ecological Reserve System.
+Ecological reserves include some of Maine's most iconic locations for backcountry recreation, including the Bigelow Preserve, Cutler Coast, Deboullie, and the Mahoosucs Public Reserved Land.

 State Parks